Buddy Stewart

 Pioneering vocalist Buddy Stewart began his career as a standard band singer.
 That all changed, however, in the mid-1940s when he became interested in using voice as an instrument, and he spent the next few years developing the bop style scat technique that would become the hallmark of progressive jazz vocals.
 Sadly, an accident took his life at an early age, cutting short what otherwise could have been a brilliant career.

+As a singer, Stewart drifted between various vocal groups until becoming part of Jerry Livingstone’s orchestra.
+By May 1941, he had joined Bobby Day’s band, where he sang as a team with Martha Wayne, whom he secretly married in spring of that year.[2]
 By November, Stewart and Wayne had joined Claude Thornhill’s band, where they sang as a duo performing novelty tunes and backing male singer Dick Harding and female vocalist Lillian Lane.
 Thornhill would also use all four vocalists together as a quartet, with Terry Allen eventually replacing Harding.
 Originally called A Pair of Pairs, by July 1942 the aggregation had become known as the Snowflakes, named after Thornhill’s theme song “Snowfall.”
-Stewart remained with the band until sometime after late August 1942, when he fell victim to the draft.
+Stewart remained with the band until October 1942, when Thornhill disbanded to enlist in the service.
+Stewart himself fell victim to the draft in December, joining the Army.
 In early 1943, he was stationed as part of a medical unit at Camp Joseph Robinson, Arkansas.

 Discharged from the service in late 1944, Stewart joined Gene Krupa’s band that November, where he once again worked with Lane.
 Both he and Lane sang solo and as part of the G-Noters, Krupa’s vocal quartet.
-Stewart and Wayne had divorced by early 1945 when he eloped with Geraldine Cole, whom he had known only one week.[3]
+Stewart and Wayne had divorced by January 1945 when he eloped with Geraldine Cole, whom he had known only one week.[3]

 Stewart became highly popular while with Krupa’s band, especially after jazz singer Anita O’Day replaced Lane in early 1945.
 Together, O’Day and Stewart made a potent combination, with both finishing at the top of band vocalist polls.
 O’Day left to go solo in early 1946, and Stewart, tired of being on the road and wanting to experiment further, intended to follow the same path but ultimately reconsidered.
 Expecting a child in June, the lure of a steady paycheck versus the uncertainty of a career as a single kept him in the Krupa fold for almost another year.
 He announced his departure again in May but it wasn’t until November when he finally made the leap.